Best Baby Apps

 Cost: Free

 These animated animals come to life when you touch them.
-The parrot squawks, the monkey screams, the lion roars, and there are 24 creatures (and 12 vehicles) to choose from.
-Toddlers love to play and learn with I Hear Ewe; each time they touch an animal or vehicle, the name of that item is announced, along with a real sound effect.
+The parrot squawks, the monkey screams, and the lion roars, making this app a toddler favorite.
+With images of 24 creatures and 12 vehicles, both babies and young kids love to play and learn with I Hear Ewe.
+Each time they touch an animal or vehicle, the name of that item is announced along with a real sound effect.
+Choose from one of four languages for an added level of learning.

 Cost: Free